giuseppeceravolo/giuseppeceravolo.github.io/_posts/2019-07-06-my-data-science-journey-has-begun.md

 I guess this job does feel as exciting to you as it does to me!

-Please enjoy reading about my journey and have fun with Data Science.
+Please enjoy reading about my journey and have fun with Data.

 ~Giuseppe